Assess Your School’s Health

 Take a look around the classroom and the school.
 Is physical activity important, but with limited resources to incorporate it?
 Is it the first thing to go when testing time comes around?
 Or is physical activity non-existent?
 Take a look at the quality and quantity of food and snacks in and around your school in this way, too.
 What other things can be improved?

 You’ll likely plan your trip differently depending on who is traveling with you.
-Find out who is willing to join you.
 Not everyone wants to drive, nor do you want everyone at the wheel!

 Here are likely passengers on your school health improvement ride: